 The sulphates of alkali metals form double salts with the sulphates of the trivalent metals like Fe, Al, Cr, etc. The double sulphates crystallize with large number of water molecules are potash alum K2SO4, Al2(SO4)3.24H2O consists of 24 water molecules.
-Sulphate of lithium are not known to form alum.
+Sulphate of lithium is not known to form alum.

-10. Action of liquid ammonia
+10. Action of Liquid Ammonia